 How can you have fun while simultaneously contributing to science?
 By joining the global citizen science movement.
 The Nat, independent naturalists, and outside organizations have created numerous citizen science projects aimed at helping scientists better understand the species that exists in any given region at any given time.
 All submitted observations contribute to the exploration and creation of scientific knowledge.
-Below are several projects you are free to contribute to at your leisure.

 To better understand the biodiversity of amphibians and reptiles from Southern California and Baja California, the Museum created the Amphibian and Reptile Atlas of Peninsular California.
 To participate, all you need to do is take photos of snakes, frogs, and other reptiles and amphibians you encounter, upload them to iNaturalist, and suggest an identification.
 Shortly after your submission, the iNaturalist community will identify the animal you submit.
 Your observations help our scientists better understand our region’s reptiles and amphibians.
 More.